doc4d/docs/docs/settings/web.md

     You can associate a password with the user if you wish.
 2. In the different 4D editors, authorize or restrict access to this user.
 3. In the Database Settings dialog, choose the **Options (I)** page of the **Web** theme.
-    The "Web Passwords" area contains the **Generic Web User **drop-down list.By default, the Generic Web User is the Designer and the browsers have full access to the entire database.
+    The "Web Passwords" area contains the **Generic Web User** drop-down list.
+By default, the Generic Web User is the Designer and the browsers have full access to the entire database.
 4. Choose a user in the drop-down list and validate the dialog box:
     ![](https://doc.4d.com/4Dv19/picture/37772/pict37772.en.png)